The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Preliminaries

 \subsection{Hypergraphs}

-A \emph{hypergraph} $H=(V,E)$ consists of a set $V=V(H)$ of vertices and a set $E = E(H)\subseteq \powerset{V}$ of non-empty \emph{hyper-edges}.
+A \emph{hypergraph} $H=(V,E)$ consists of a set $V=V(H)$ of vertices and a set $E = E(H)\subset \powerset{V}$ of non-empty \emph{hyper-edges}.
 The \emph{degree} of a vertex $v\in V(H)$ is the number $d(v)$ of hyper-edges it participates in: $d(v) = |\{e\in E(H)\mid v\in e\}|$.
 The degree of a hypergraph is the maximum degree of its vertices.
 If $w = \max \{|e| \mid e\in E(H)\}$, we say that $H$ has \emph{width} $w$.

 An \emph{independent set} in a hypergraph $H$ is a set $S\subseteq V(H)$ such that $e\nsubseteq S$ for every $e\in E(H)$.
-Notice, though, that we may have more than one vertex of a hyper-edge in an independent set, so long as at least one vertex is omitted.
+Notice that we may have more than one vertex of a hyper-edge in an independent set, so long as at least one vertex of each hyper-edge is omitted.